In this quick guide I'm going to share with you the same drawing prompts I use when I feel stuck with my drawings.

 When you force yourself to tackle a creative challenge, you don't need any inspiration.
 Sketching becomes a game.

-Then a few minutes into the drawing prompts something magical happens… inspiration kicks in.
-You find yourself drawing more and more. maybe you even ditch the drawing prompt because inspiration hit you to draw something else.
+Then a few minutes into the drawing prompts something magical happens, inspiration kicks in.
+You find yourself drawing more and more.
+Maybe you even ditch using these drawing prompts because inspiration hit you to explore more of a specific concept.
+If this is the case, then you have yourself a drawing theme.

 1. Draw every detail of your environment without lifting your pencil

 Perhaps the easiest of these drawing prompts is to just sit down and start drawing every detail of the environment you're in.
 The challenge to give yourself is to not lift your pen or pencil.
 This prompt helps you overcome the challenge of knowing what to draw.
 While also giving you a creative challenge so you don't over think your drawing before you get started.

 2. Blind contour drawing